-The third set of proposals I would touch upon relate to enforcement and supervision of the legal requirements.
+The third set of proposals relate to enforcement and supervision of the legal requirements.
 As I alluded previously, the implementation of SCA has been challenging both for the industry and supervisors, thus requiring additional time and guidance.
-Therefore, to ensure a robust legal framework that is applied consistently by all market participants, more effective supervisory tools and enforcement measures and slight adjustment of scope are needed.
+Therefore, more effective supervisory tools and enforcement measures and slight adjustment of scope are needed.